 GPS tracking laws are inconsistent and patchy in Australia.
 The laws of each state vary greatly.
 Specific workplace surveillance laws exist only in NSW, the ACT and Victoria.
-In fact, the Australian Law Reform Commission has announced in 2014 that it is looking into making state tracking laws more consistent.
+The Australian Law Reform Commission announced in 2014 that it was looking into making state tracking laws more consistent.

 However, states which have GPS tracking laws focus upon the overarching principle of employee consent.
 You can obtain express consent from your employees via implementing a new policy or a new employee contract.
 Alternatively, you can opt for the easier option of implied consent.

 Through labelling your vehicles with a notice stating that the vehicle is monitored by a GPS device, employees who use the vehicles are deemed to have provided implied consent.
-In any event, states laws stipulate that that your employees must be notified at least 14 days prior to the surveillance coming into effect.
-To ensure that your documentation complies with the legal requirements, you should seek advice from a qualified practitioner.
+States laws stipulate that that your employees must be notified at least 14 days prior to the surveillance coming into effect.
+To ensure that your documentation complies with the legal requirements, it’s always best to seek advice from a qualified lawyer.

 If your state does not have surveillance legislation, then GPS tracking would be covered by the ever so complex law of torts.
 Again, you would benefit from professional advice.

 Breach of General Protection Provisions

 Aside from GPS tracking legislation, the federal Fair Work Act 2009 also provides your employees with an additional layer of protection under its general protection provisions.
 Your GPS tracking could constitute an “adverse action” under the Act if it changes “the position of the employee to the employee’s prejudice.”

 A privacy concern may have this effect given that the Courts have ruled that this provision covers more than an employee’s legal or economic loss.
 If your employee can prove that the surveillance took place because of their attributes, even if you have a legitimate reason for tracking your employees, you may be found in breach of the Act.